 I’ve also used the “star student” idea with Jonathan Fields.
 I heard him speak at BlogWorld and just thought he was brilliant.
 So I hired him for an hour of his time…to the tune of $500!
-Because it was so expensive, I made sure I implemented what he told me, then I followed up to tell him of my results.
+Because it was so expensive, I made sure I implemented what he told me, then I followed up to tell him about my results.
 I gave him a glowing testimonial.
 We’ve been friends ever since.

-The key in both of these cases is to develop mutual admiration.
+The key in both cases is to develop mutual admiration.
 I don’t pursue relationships with big name bloggers unless I honestly admire them and feel a connection with them.
 I met one A-lister, who will remain anonymous, who totally put me off in person.
 I not only didn’t pursue a guest post with them, I stopped following them all together.
 If you don’t want to be friends with someone, why would you want to do business?
 That’s my motto anyway.

 Every summer you stop writing for six weeks.
 How does that affect your blog traffic and your business?

 It’s great actually.
 I gain subscribers over the summer.
 It doesn’t sound possible, but it is.
-More importantly, I demonstrate that I’m willing to walk the walk with my readers.
+More importantly, I show that I’m willing to walk the walk with my readers.
 That goes a long way in building referrals, both to the blog and my business.

-Most people dream about taking a 6-week vacation or sabbatical.
+Most people dream of taking a 6-week vacation or sabbatical.
 Showing people that it’s absolutely possible is a big credibility builder for me.
 As long as you give people advance warning, they’ll stick around for you and welcome you back when it’s done.
 It’s something I’m committed to doing every year.

 On Blogging Success

-Do you make a full time living from blogging?
+Do you make a full-time living from blogging?

-This is a tricky question, because in my opinion, no one makes a full time living from blogging.
-You make a full time living by running a business, and blogging is one facet of that business.
+This is a tricky question because, in my opinion, no one makes a full-time living from blogging.
+You make a full-time living by running a business, and blogging is one facet of that business.
 It’s a small point, but a critical one in my opinion.

 Further, my situation is such that my husband makes enough for us to live on.
 Right now, all the profits from my business go into a secret stash, which is meant to serve as an enormous down payment on a house when he retires from the military in few years.
 My goal is to save up $200K by that time.
 I’m optimistic.